ty-zhao/IQ-calibration/README.md

 This project is meant to implement amplitude calibration for BBNAPS1.

 Specification of the instrument can be found [here](https://libaps.readthedocs.io/en/latest/).

+Some examples of how to use the program are in the notebook __presentation.ipynb__.

 ## Major steps
 - [x] Experiment data I/O